illiteratewaffle/RetroArcade/use_case_descriptions.md

 **Scenario:**

 1. The player starts the game client, and enters their login credentials.
 2. The server receives the login request containing their username and password.
+AuthHandler processes the request.
-3. The database searches for the username.
+3. Database Connector queries the database for matching username.
 4. If the username exists, the database returns the stored password hash.
 5. The server then compares the received password (after applying same hashing method) to the password stored in the database
 6. If the password is valid:
-   7. The server generates a unique token for the player
+   7. AuthHandler generates a unique token for the player
-   8. The server stores this session token linked to the player's account
+   8. The server stores this session token linked to the player's account - Player's PlayerHandler is created and attached.
    9. The server then sends a "login successful" back to the client.
 10. If the password is invalid, or the username does not exist, then the server sends a "login failed" response back to the player.